Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 ## Features

-- CloudTrail configuration with encrypted logs across all regions
+- CloudTrail enabled across all regions with encrypted logs
-- AWS Config setup in a single region
+- AWS Config enabled in a single region
 - Account-wide GuardDuty with optional malware protection
-- Amazon Inspector configuration
+- Amazon Inspector with notifications
-- IAM Access Analyzer setup
+- IAM Access Analyzer

 ## Parameters